 In fact, it should be noted that all the work carried out by the Trustees is voluntary, and no remuneration is received from the Charity for any activity.
-This is one of the ways that the Charity has been able to operate with practically no overhead costs.
+This is one of the ways that the Charity has been able to operate with the objective of incurring no overhead costs.

-As a result, it is considered that the Charity operates only to help those specified in its charitable aims, and the Trustees do obtain private benefits from the Charity.
+As a result, it is considered that the Charity operates only to help those specified in its charitable aims, and the Trustees do not obtain any private benefits from the Charity.